Hour One wants synthetic AI characters to be your digital avatars

 Hour One is one more example of the fledgling market for virtual beings.
 Startups focused on virtual beings have raised more than $320 million to date, according to Edward Saatchi of Fable Studios, speaking at July’s Virtual Beings Summit.

 But we’re a little ahead of ourselves.
-Metaverse plays are becoming increasingly common as we all realize that Zoom calls aren’t the best way to engage in a digital way.
-There has to be something better, and so the Tel Aviv, Israel-based company said it raised $5 million in seed funding this week from Galaxy Interactive via its Galaxy EOS VC Fund, Block.one, Remagine Ventures, Kindred Ventures, and Amaranthine.
+Metaverse plays are becoming increasingly common as we all realize that there has to be something better than Zoom calls to engage in a digital way.
+So the Tel Aviv, Israel-based company said it raised $5 million in seed funding this week from Galaxy Interactive via its Galaxy EOS VC Fund, as well as Block.one, Remagine Ventures, Kindred Ventures, and Amaranthine.
 It will use that money to scale its AI-driven cloud platform and create thousands of new digital characters.

 You’ve heard of stock photos.
 Hour One is talking about something similar to stock humans.
-They can be used to speak any kind of script in a marketing video, or give a highly customized message to someone.
+They can be used to speak any kind of script in a marketing video or give a highly customized message to someone.
 The goal is to create characters who cross the “uncanny valley.”

-“I think that we’ve crossed the uncanny valley because we have our likeness test and our videos are actually live and in market and generating results for customers,” Monbiot said.
+“I think that we’ve crossed the uncanny valley because we have our likeness test, and our videos are actually live and in market and generating results for customers,” Monbiot said.
 “I think that’s something that’s really distinctive about us, even though we’re such a young company, we’ve had very positive commercial traction already.”

 “We create synthetic characters based on real people,” Monbiot said.
 “We do so for commercials.
 We take real people and we have this really simple process for converting real people into synthetic characters that resemble them exactly.
 And once we have the synthetic characters, we can program them to generate all kinds of new content at enormous speed and scale.”